neozerahan/String-Handler/ReadMe.txt

 Title: String Handler

-Description: This is more of a test project as I learn C programming language and also to get acquainted with Git + GitHub environment.
+Description: This is more of a test project as I learn C programming language and also get acquainted with Git + GitHub environment.
 I have created some of the functions found in the C's <String.h> library mainly; strcpy, strcat,strlen and strcmp.

-How to run the project: Open the StringHandler.exe file in the ..\Bin folder.
+How to run the project: Open ..\Bin\StringHandler.exe

 ---